JonathanWilbur/mueller-report/volume1.md

 Second, Manafort briefed Kilimnik on the state of the Trump campaign and Manafort's plan to win the election.
-930 That briefing encompassed the campaign's messaging and its internal polling data. according to Gates, it also included discussion of "battleground" states, which Manafort identified as Michigan, Wisconsin, Pennsylvania, and Minnesota.
+930 That briefing encompassed the campaign's messaging and its internal polling data.
+According to Gates, it also included discussion of "battleground" states, which Manafort identified as Michigan, Wisconsin, Pennsylvania, and Minnesota.
 931 Manafort did not refer explicitly to "battleground" states in his telling of the August 2 discussion,